Found a cavity and wondering if you can just ignore it for a while?

 Reasons you shouldn’t leave dental cavities untreated

 A dental cavity doesn’t develop overnight.
-It starts as a small hole and continues to spread deeper into a tooth, over months and years.
+Instead, it starts as a small hole and spreads deeper into a tooth, over months and years.
 While a small cavity might not cause immediate problems, left untreated, it will continue to expand and get worse.

-Ignoring your Cavities won’t make them go away: Cavities cannot heal or go away on their own (unless it’s in the very, very early stages).
-If ignored, they can progress deeper and wider, and further break down the enamel, spreading to the softer dentin layer underneath.
+If ignored, they can progress deeper and broader and further break down the enamel, spreading to the softer dentin layer underneath.

-Cavities are Painful: Under the hard outer layers of a tooth(enamel and dentin), lies dental pulp containing roots and nerves.
-If a cavity spreads deep enough to reach the pulp, it exposes these nerves resulting in severe pain.
+Cavities are Painful: Dental pulp, which contains roots and nerves, lies under the hard outer layers of a tooth(enamel and dentin).
+If a cavity spreads deep enough to reach the pulp, it exposes these nerves, resulting in severe pain.

 Risking Infection & Tooth Loss: Tooth loss is another serious consequence of an untreated cavity.
-An untreated cavity that reaches the nerves and blood vessels, eventually causes the pulp to die- needing them to be extracted.
+An untreated cavity that reaches the nerves and blood vessels eventually causes the pulp to die, requiring extraction.

-The missing tooth/teeth would need to be replaced by a bridge, implant, or denture.
-This ensures that the remaining teeth do not shift away from their original position as it impacts how you chew, bite, and speak.
+The missing tooth/teeth would need to be replaced by a bridge, an implant, or a denture.
+This ensures that the remaining teeth do not shift away from their original position, as it impacts how you chew, bite, and speak.

 Impact of Delaying Dental Care

 More complex and expensive procedures: Dental problems if ignored, often worsen with time and lead to significant damage and discomfort.
 Ignoring a minor issue can lead to more invasive and costly procedures like root canals or tooth extractions.
-Therefore, it’s crucial to address dental issues right away.
+Therefore, it’s crucial to address the dental problems right away.

-Financial strain: Delaying dental treatment, not only puts your oral health at risk but also gets heavy on the pocket.
-A small cavity that could have been treated by a filling with early detection, when delayed, may progress to a point where it requires a more extensive and expensive procedure such as a root canal, dental crown, or even a dental implant.
+Financial strain: Delaying dental treatment not only puts your oral health at risk but also strains your pocket.
+A small cavity that a filling could have treated with early detection may progress to a point where it requires a more extensive and expensive procedure, such as a root canal, dental crown, or dental implant.

 Additionally, if the condition worsens, it could involve other teeth and surrounding tissues, leading to a more complex treatment and financial strain.